diderikvw/open-design-magazine-website/README.md

 Intermediate results:
 - 3 authors have indicated their willingness to contribute an article:
-  - Christian Villium, about the REMODEL program of Danish Design Center
+  - Christian Villum, about the REMODEL program of Danish Design Center
   - Jérémy Bonvoisin, about the OPEN!
 Research Project
   - Vincent Muller, about the Pioneer's House of WikiHouseNL
 - Creative Commons and Open Knowledge Foundation have shown interest in the initiative